m-ab-s/aom/README.md

     # To build with Visual Studio 2019 for the 32-bit x86 target:
     $ cmake path/to/aom -G "Visual Studio 16 2019" -A Win32
     $ cmake --build .

-    # To build with Visual Studio 2017 for the x64 target:
-    $ cmake path/to/aom -G "Visual Studio 15 2017" -T host=x64 -A x64
-    $ cmake --build .

-    # To build with Visual Studio 2017 for the 32-bit x86 target:
-    $ cmake path/to/aom -G "Visual Studio 15 2017" -T host=x64
-    $ cmake --build .
 ~~~